MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 The device aspect of IoT solutions presents challenges compared to cloud-based solutions.
 For example, there must be a way to continually update devices to address vulnerabilities and application changes.

 Due to the distributed nature of IoT solutions, it's important to adopt safe and secure policies for deploying updates.
-IoT operators require simple and reliable tools and practices to enable updates.
+IoT operators require simple and reliable update tools and practices.

 A device update solution must support: